nicholasjano/nicholasjano/README.md

 - 👋 Hi, I’m Nicholas Jano
-- 🌱 I’m currently learning Computing at Queen's
+- 🌱 I’m currently studying Computing at Queen's
 - 👥 I’m looking to collaborate on anything that reaches my interest
 - 📫 You can reach me at: linkedin.com/in/nicholas-jano-8b04a9213